 Whether you’re a stay-at-home parent, or constantly juggling career and family, learning a new skill is a great way to keep the creative juices flowing.
-Singapore offers plenty of workshops that aren’t just for the kids.
-So it’s easier than ever to learn how to make a stunning floral arrangement, whip up a watercolour masterpiece, or try a unique music lesson just for grown ups.
-We’ve found some seriously cool classes and workshops for mums and dads to try.
-Some are even perfect as a date night option!
+Singapore offers plenty of workshops that aren’t just for the kids, which means it’s easier than ever to learn how to make a stunning floral arrangement, whip up a water colour masterpiece, or try a unique music lesson just for grown ups.
+We’ve found some seriously cool classes and workshops for mums and dads to try – with some being perfect as a date night option!

 Pick up some DIY clothing and dressmaking skills with Fashion Makerspace

 Always been interested in fashion, but not sure if you have what it takes to be the next Ong Shunmugam?
-Book a session with Fashion Makerspace to find out.
-Here you’ll learn how to sew everything from accessories to outfits for women, men and kids.
-Plus, you’ll also pick up tips on how to design your own fashion projects.
-Fashion Maker Space offers long-term classes or a single session, and everyone gets an hour-long free project consultation to run their ideas and designs by the teachers.
-Even if you don’t end up in a fashion spread just yet, you’ll pick up enough skills to sew junior’s next Halloween costume for sure!
+Book a session with Fashion Makerspace to find out if this could be your next career move.
+Here you’ll learn how to sew everything from simple accessories to outfits for the whole family.
+You’ll also pick up tips on how to design your own fashion projects!
+Fashion Maker Space offers long-term classes or single sessions, and everyone gets an hour-long free project consultation to run their ideas and designs by the teachers.
+Even if you don’t end up in a fashion spread just yet, you’ll pick up enough skills to sew the kiddo’s next fancy dress costume for sure!

 Prices from $25, Fashion Makerspace Pte Ltd, 258A South Bridge Road Singapore 058807, www.fashionmakerspace.com

 If you’re already familiar with Singapore-based designer Li Ying’s unique gemstone jewellery range, Liz B, you’ll be just as excited as us to hear that she also runs basic jewellery making workshops where we can all create a unique gemstone masterpiece of our own.
 All tools and materials, including natural crystals and gemstones, are provided and the next workshop is happening in March 2019.